Healthcare and Insurance

 - an Insurance Solvency International, Ltd. (ISI) rating of 'A-1' or above,

 - a Standard & Poor’s Claims-paying ability rating of 'A-' or above, OR

 - a Weiss Research, Inc. rating of B+ or above.

-Insurance coverage backed by the full faith and credit of the government of the exchange visitor’s home country shall be deemed to meet this requirement.
+Insurance coverage backed by the full faith and credit of the government of the exchange visitor’s home country meets this requirement.

 The Patient Protection and Affordable Care Act (Affordable Care Act - ACA) requires individuals who do not maintain “minimum essential healthcare coverage” to make an additional payment to the Internal Revenue Service (IRS) when they pay their taxes, unless they are exempt.
 The “individual shared responsibility” provision of this act can be avoided if you enroll in a compliant plan by the date stipulated for the current tax year.

 Students and employees covered by the UC Student Health Insurance Plan or by employee benefits are enrolled in a compliant plan and do not need to worry about ACA.
 All other international visitors, which could include

 - students who do not qualify for the UC Student Health Insurance Plan and

 - nonimmigrant visa holders who are not UC employees

 must enroll in a compliant plan or make additional payments to the Internal Revenue Service (IRS) unless exempt.